The smoked bacon wrapped fatty has been around for a while and it is probably one of the best smoking recipes around.

 Just to give you an idea of the size of these..
 I'll compare it to a normal sized jalapeño pepper.

-In order to keep them separate, I placed each individual kind in a separate plate with a small label on the edge of each plate notating what the filling was.
+I made several variations and in order to keep them separate, I placed each individual kind in a separate plate with a small label on the edge of each plate notating what the filling was.

-Set up the smoker for cooking at about 225°F to 275°F (if you are able to) with plenty of smoking wood to last about 1 hour.
-I recommend using mesquite for a good smoke flavor in a limited amount of time.
+Set up your smoker for cooking at about 275°F (135°C) (if you are able to) with plenty of smoking wood to last about 1 hour.
+The higher heat gives the bacon a better finish.
+It won't be crisp but it shouldn't be chewy either.
+Just a nice bite.

 Place them directly on the grate making sure, as I did, to notate the filling of each group.